sullivanrMSOE/Dark-Cloud-2-Enemy-Randomizer/README.md

 In order to upgrade a weapon that requires certain enemies to be defeated, you must defeat the enemy that replaces the one that is usually required, ie clearing floor 1 of Mt.
 Gundor will mark Rifle Wolf as being defeated.

 There is a minor bug with taking a photo of an enemy may display a completely incorrect enemy name, the correct one, or the enemy being replaced.
-Unknown what's causing this.
-However, enemy-based scoops will work regardless, as long as the relevant enemy spawns.
+This seems to be caused by loading in to a save that is considered to be in a dungeon and then entering a floor.
+It should resolve itself after loading another floor.
+Based on testing, enemy-based scoops will work regardless, as long as the relevant enemy spawns.
 Note: It seems later-game scoops such as "Faintin' Bone Lord" can only be gotten once the correct chapter is reached.

 ## Settings